axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-task-widget.rst

             "columns": [
                {
+                  "field": "state"
+               },
+            ],
+            "filters": [
+               {
                   "field": "state",
-                  "filterList": ["IN_PROGRESS","DONE"]
-               },
+                  "value": [ "DELAYED", "DESTROYED" ],
+                  "operator" : "in",
+                  "type" : "standard"
+               }
             ]
          }
       ..

       This column only accepts a list of task business state names as its filter condition.
-      If you define a list of business states in ``filterList``, the task widget will show tasks that are in one of the states listed in ``filterList``.
+The available filter operator is ``in``.

       Refer to :dev-url:`Task Business States </doc/|version|/public-api/ch/ivyteam/ivy/workflow/TaskBusinessState.html>` for available task business states.

-   - ``startTimestamp``
+   - ``startTimestamp`` and ``expiryTimestamp`` : created date and finished date of the Task

       .. code-block:: html